mvgiambrone/OMG/README.txt

 Wrote the scoring function for the minimax algorithm, which returns the score of the board after a particular move is made.
 Also wrote some helper functions for player.cpp.
+Translated pseudocode outline of PVS (negascout) algorithm into implemented code.

 == Improvements ==
 The first major improvement we made was changing our scoring system.
 We found